 DESCRIPTION This sets the model number of the module, or retrieves the current setting.
 This is typically set at the factory and should not be altered in the field.
 This variable may control specific functionality inherent to the DSA5000.
-SYNTAX MODEL DSA5 build> <config> Where <build> can be any integer 0 - 5, and <config> any two digit integer from 00 - 24.</config></build></config> RETURNS MODEL DSA build> <config> - and/or - Prompt when ready to accept a new command.</config> DEFAULT DSA5000 EXAMPLE // set the DSA model to a DSA5124 MODEL DSA5124 > EXAMPLE // Retrieve the current model setting MODEL MODEL DSA5001 > NOTES This variable: Defines the installed sensor configuration (differential or absolute) and determines whether the CALZ or CALB command is accepted.
+SYNTAX MODEL DSA5 build> <config> Where <build> can be any integer 0 - 5, and <config> any two digit integer from 00 - 29.</config></build></config> RETURNS MODEL DSA - and/or - Prompt when ready to accept a new command.
+DEFAULT DSA5000 EXAMPLE // set the DSA model to a DSA5124 MODEL DSA5124 > EXAMPLE // Retrieve the current model setting MODEL MODEL DSA5001 > NOTES This variable: Defines the installed sensor configuration (differential or absolute) and determines whether the CALZ or CALB command is accepted.
 Defines if a heater is installed, and determines if the HEATER command accepts an argument.
 Defines if a module is a Standard (common) or True Differential module.
+Defines the solenoid type in Standard Differential modules (Normally Closed or Open).
 NOTES For some of the functionality, this variable may require a save and power cycle for changes to take affect.